zowe/zowe-install-packaging/containers/kubernetes/README.md

 Our default namespace is `zowe`, default service account name is `zowe-sa`.
 Please note that by default, `zowe-sa` service account has `automountServiceAccountToken` disabled for security purpose.

-To verify this step, \
+To verify this step, run:
-run:

 ```bash
 kubectl get namespaces
 ```

-and it should show a Namespace `zowe`. \
+and it should show a Namespace `zowe`;

-run:
+then run:

 ```bash
 kubectl get serviceaccounts --namespace zowe